cBournhonesque/lightyear/book/src/tutorial/advanced_systems.md

 ```

-If interpolation is enabled for an entity, the interpolated components will be replicated as `Confirmed<T>` on the `Interpolated` entity.
-The `T` value will interpolated between the last two `Confirmed<T>` states received from the server.
+If interpolation is enabled for an entity, it gets an `Interpolated` marker.
+Same deal as prediction: one entity, whose live component holds the interpolated value while a `ConfirmedHistory<C>` on the same entity buffers the authoritative snapshots.
+Every frame the live value is re-sampled by blending between the last two confirmed states.

-The `Interpolated` entity lives on a different timeline than the `Confirmed` entity: it lives a few ticks in the past.
+The interpolated entity is sampled a few ticks in the past.
 We want it to live slightly in the past so that we always have at least 2 confirmed states to interpolate between.

 Now if you run a server and two clients, each player should see the other's player slightly in the past, but with movements that are interpolated smoothly between server updates.